CULTIVATE A GROWTH MINDSET IN ADULTS

 Provide training and collaboration time for teachers to be able to distinguish between Tier 1, 2, and 3 support needs to address course performance, attendance and behavior.
 There is clear integration and symbiosis between this work and the multi-tiered system of supports.

-Use student level quantitative (KPI) and qualitative indicators to monitor, evaluate and make adjustments to interventions.
+Use student-level quantitative (KPI) and qualitative indicators to monitor, evaluate and make adjustments to interventions.

 IMPLEMENT PROACTIVE AND HIGH LEVERAGE INTERVENTION STRATEGIES

-Provide credit retrieval as part of a comprehensive system in which credit retrieval links to essential standards of a unit and students are required only to show proficiency in the those standards.
+Provide credit retrieval as part of a comprehensive system in which credit retrieval links to essential standards of a unit and students are required only to show proficiency in those standards.

 Provide interventions that build student capacity to do school better over time.

-Restorative practices alternatives to exclusionary discipline and support creating a positive and welcoming school community for 9th grade students.
+Restorative practices provide alternatives to exclusionary discipline and support creating a positive and welcoming school community for 9th grade students.
 Restorative practices represent an approach to discipline that is grounded in building positive relationships, providing opportunities for community members to take responsibility for their behaviors, and for the community to solve problems constructively.
 It requires training for teachers, support staff, students and parents and protocols for implementation.

 Implement high dosage tutoring for academically at-risk students.
-High Dosage Tutoring by definition is tutoring that takes place in small groups of 6 or fewer, that meet at least four times per weeks.
+High Dosage Tutoring by definition is tutoring that takes place in small groups of 6 or fewer, that meet at least four times per week.

 Explicitly teach and support student development of evidence-based, high-leverage interpersonal and intra-personal skills.